-The Wells Fargo logo bank is a haven in dangerous and unforeseen situations.
+The Wells Fargo logo is a haven in dangerous and unforeseen situations.
 The emblem shows that business is conducted transparently, laws are enforced, and helpful innovations are implemented to make life easier for customers.

 Meaning and History